TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 Possible values:

 * `none`
-* `forwards`, applies the value of the last keyframe at the end of the animation.
+* `forwards` applies the value of the last keyframe at the end of the animation.
 It can be influenced by `animation-direction` and `animation-iteration-count`.
-* `backwards`, applies the value of the first keyframe at the beginning of the animation.
+* `backwards` applies the value of the first keyframe at the beginning of the animation.
 If an `animation-delay` is set, the target will keep the value of the first keyframes until the animation starts.
 It can be influenced by `animation-direction` as well.
-* `both`, applies the value of the first keyframe at the beginning and the value of the last keyframe at the end of the animation.
+* `both` applies the value of the first keyframe at the beginning and the value of the last keyframe at the end of the animation.

 The initial value is `none`.